 Right now, we have a huge opportunity to shape the future.
 We can ensure the renewable sector develops in a way that empowers regional communities, ensures good pay and conditions for workers, and delivers clean energy for everyone.
-We can develop strong, thoughtful plans in and with the communities around coal-fired power stations, and provide certainty about when power stations will close.
+We can develop strong, thoughtful plans in the communities around coal-fired power stations, and provide certainty about when power stations will close.
 We can map paths to diversify local economies and create good job opportunities for people who have worked hard to supply our energy to date.

 A future beyond coal power could benefit all of us, if we plan it right - and so these conversations need all of us taking part.
 The sooner we start making plans to support communities as our energy system transforms, the better off everyone will be.